dfaltermier/icegram-weekdays/README.md

 # Installation

+    1. Navigate to your site's /wp-content/plugins directory.
-    1. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory.
+    2. Unzip plugin to /wp-content/plugins/icegram-weekdays directory.
-    2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+    3. Activate the plugin through the ‘Plugins’ menu in WordPress.
-    3. Click on ‘Icegram -> Campaigns -> Display Rules tab’ from the WordPress admin sidebar menu.
+    4. Click on ‘Icegram -> Campaigns -> Display Rules tab’ from the WordPress admin sidebar menu.
-    4. In the Display Rules tabbed panel, navigate to the 'When?' section.
+    5. In the Display Rules tabbed panel, navigate to the 'When?' section.
-    5. Click the radio button for 'Schedule.'
+    6. Click the radio button for 'Schedule.'
 Seven checkboxes will appear, one for each day of the week.
 Select the days of the week you wish your campaign to run within your selected date range.

 ![icegram-weekdays-configuration](https://user-images.githubusercontent.com/3323104/43471928-7a011984-94a9-11e8-8c77-3de6f9419b48.jpg)